 - Add the flour mixture alternately with the milk mixture to the butter mixture.
 Beat on medium speed for 2 minutes.

 - Pour the batter into the prepared pan.
 Bake for 30-35 minutes or until a toothpick inserted in the center comes out mostly clean.

-- Let cool in the pan for 15 minutes, then flip out onto a wire rack and let cool completely.
+- Let the cake cool in the pan for 15 minutes, then flip out onto a wire rack and cool completely.